p4r4bellum/the-pwndoc-book/the-pwndoc-book.md

 - `tar cvf /backup/pwndoc-db_backup.tar /_data` : create (c) a verbose (v) archive file (f) named `pwndoc-db_backup.tar` inside `/backup` (host `/tmp`), containing the contents of `/_data` (MongoDB volume).

 Of  course, you have to use the proper name of your backup archive.

+TODO : something wrong happened when restoring the data

 #### Crontabbing the backup